The complaints process

 If they think the agency acted reasonably and fairly, you’ll have an opportunity to comment.

-If they do think the agency acted unreasonably or unfairly, they can recommend a solution.
+If they think the agency acted unreasonably or unfairly, they can recommend a solution.

 The Ombudsman may publish information about the outcome of a complaint, if it's important for other people to know about.
-We will protect your privacy where necessary.
+Your privacy will be protected where necessary.